Your business is doing great locally, and now you are planning to take it one step further into new global markets.

 After extraction, the strings are saved in certain file formats that translators can easily access during translation and localization.

-Also known as “l10n” localization is the process of adapting a product to meet the language and culture as well as the technical and legal requirements of a specific target audience.
+Also known as “l10n,” localization is the process of adapting products to meet the language and culture as well as the technical and legal requirements of a specific target audience.

 When it comes to software localization, the process involves translating content, adjusting it to cultural references, and modifying the software’s UI and visual elements, while optimizing the software’s performance and functionality.